 Slice pears.
 Coat each piece in lemon juice.
 Set on paper towels to dry.
 Set aside.

 Place spring mix in a salad bowl.
 Top with a bag of romaine lettuce.
 Add dried cherries, roasted pecans, pears, turkey and feta or gorgonzola cheese.
 Refrigerate until ready to serve.

 I used these ingredients to make the cherry vinaigrette.

 To make the cherry vinaigrette: place the balsamic vinegar into a saucepan and heat over medium heat.
 Add garlic.

 Add sugar.
 Bring mixture to a simmer until it condenses in half – about 10 – 15 minutes.
 Add cherry preserves.
 Cook one minute, remove from heat.

 Stir in red wine vinegar and olive oil.
 Add salt and pepper.

-Harvest Turkey Salad with Cherry Vinaigrette is a great copycat recipe from Panera Bread.
+Harvest Turkey Salad with Cherry Vinaigrette is a refreshing salad that’s great served as a company salad.

 Here’s the recipe.